-- General Timing Formula (GTF) is an older but widely used timing standard.
-However, newer display are switching to the CVT standard. - Discrete Monitor Timings (DMT) timing is a set of pre-defined VESA timings.
+Display Timing Standard Description General Timing Formula (GTF) GTF is an older but widely used timing standard.
+However, newer display are switching to the CVT standard.
+Discrete Monitor Timings (DMT) DMT is a set of pre-defined VESA timings.
 VESA updates this standard every year.
-If DMT timing is available for a specific mode, the NVIDIA display driver normally selects it instead of GTF. - Coordinated Video Timings (CVT) became the VESA standard on March 2003.
+If DMT timing is available for a specific mode, the NVIDIA display driver normally selects it instead of GTF.
+Coordinated Video Timings (CVT) CVT became the VESA standard on March 2003.
 CVT supports higher resolutions better than other timing standards.

-- Coordinated Video Timings-Reduced Blanking (CVT-RB) improves on the CVT standard.
-CVT-RB offers reduced horizontal and vertical blanking periods and allows a lower pixel clock rate and higher frame rates. - EDID Timing is the preferred timing standard defined by the display's EDED value.
+Coordinated Video Timings-Reduced Blanking (CVT-RB) CVT-RB improves on the CVT standard.
+CVT-RB offers reduced horizontal and vertical blanking periods and allows a lower pixel clock rate and higher frame rates.
+EDID Timing EDID timing is the preferred timing standard defined by the display's EDID value.
 EDID is a standard data structure that defines the display's model number, timing, and other settings.
 Note: Manufacturer-defined EDIDs are available only on Plug-and-Play (PnP)-compatible displays.